Post-training Quantization on Diffusion Models: Related Work

 \subsection{Post-training Quantization}

-Quantization is one of the most effective way to compress a neural network.
+Quantization is one of the most effective ways to compress a neural network.
 There are two types of quantization methods: Quantization-aware training (QAT) and Post-training quantization (PTQ).
-QAT~\cite{jacob2018qat,esser2020lsq} considers the quantization in the network training phase.
-While PTQ~\cite{nagel2021whitepaper} quantize the network after training.
+QAT~\cite{jacob2018qat,esser2020lsq,shang2022lipschitz,shang2022network} considers the quantization in the network training phase.
+While PTQ~\cite{nagel2021whitepaper} quantizes the network after training.
 As PTQ consumes much less time and computation resources, it is widely used in network deployment.

 Most of the work of PTQ is to set the quantization parameters for weights and activcations in each layer.
 Take uniform quantization as an example, the quantization parameters include scaling factor $s$ and zero point $z$.
 A floating-point value $x$ is quantized to integer value $x_int$ according to the parameters: